Shareholders' agreement: standard version

 In many areas, we give you complete alternative paragraphs and explain in the notes when each will be the most suitable for you.

 This document contains over twenty commercial paragraphs as well as what you might call technical legal provisions.
 You can choose which are suitable for your needs.
-Many are based on our practical experience as solicitors of dealing with shareholder disputes.
+Many are based on our practical experience as lawyers of dealing with shareholder disputes.

 - Obligations of the company to the shareholders (the company is also a party to the agreement)